maurovm/thesis_template/README.md

 My students have found very helpful to use the LaTeX typesetting system to write reports, theses, journal papers or other academic documents.
-You can write your LaTeX documents from scratch, however, it is often easier to start with an already written template.
-This way, you can focus on (as your supervisor expects) on writing about your exciting research contributions rather than spending time formatting your document or applying other cosmetic changes that just distract the reader.
+You can write your LaTeX documents from scratch, however, it is often easier to start with an already written class template.
+This way you can focus on (as your supervisor expects) writing about your exciting research contributions, rather than spending time formatting your document or applying other cosmetic changes that just distract the reader.

-This repository contains a LaTeX class that can be used for a 4th year project (4YP) report or a DPhil / PhD thesis.
-The typical 4YP report contains around 50 pages, whereas a doctoral thesis is a much larger document.
+The OxEngThesis class is based on the [memoir](https://ctan.org/pkg/memoir) package, with the addition of several other packages and extra features useful to format a typical academic document.
 The main class file is [oxengthesis.cls](oxengthesis.cls).
 One sample source file is provided:
 [sample_dphil_thesis.tex](sample_dphil_thesis.tex).
 You can check the [sample_dphil_thesis-sample_output.pdf](sample_dphil_thesis-sample_output.pdf)
-sample file to review an example of the output PDF document for a a DPhil thesis.
-The following screenshots give you an idea of how the documents looks:
+sample file to review an example of the output PDF document for a doctoral thesis.
+This tutorial summarises some of the features available in the OxEngThesis class.
+Take a look at the [oxengthesis.cls](oxengthesis.cls) file and the [sample_dphil_thesis.tex](sample_dphil_thesis.tex) source file for a more complete overview.
+The following screenshots give you an idea of how the document looks:

 &nbsp;